mdsol/clojure-mauth-client/README.md

 Version 2.0.6 update -
 With this version we have removed throwing exceptions when not valid mauth headers keys are added or no valid token passed in signature.

+Version 2.0.7 update-
+Updated few of the library versions to remove vulnerability

 ## Contributing/ Tests
 Tests can be run using `lein test`.